 Introduction to Edge IE mode and VPN alignment

 Edge’s Internet Explorer mode is designed to help organizations keep using legacy web apps that only work well in IE11.
 Instead of maintaining a separate IE11 install, you can render those sites within Edge using the IE11 rendering engine.
 This approach reduces maintenance while preserving compatibility with legacy enterprise apps.
 When you pair IE mode with a robust VPN strategy, you allow remote workers to access intranet resources securely without exposing sensitive traffic to the public internet.
+Can vpn be detected by isp and what it means for privacy, security, and VPN traffic analysis 2026

 Edge IE mode works best when you properly manage a site list, which is a centralized XML file that specifies which sites should open in IE mode.
 The list is then provided to Edge clients via Group Policy for Windows devices or via Mobile Device Management MDM for modern management scenarios.
 This ensures consistency across your organization and minimizes user confusion.